Rouji/single_php_filehost/README.md

-# Single .php Filehost
+# Single .php File Host
-Simple PHP script, mainly for sharing random files with people using curl. (and thus in an easily scriptable way)

-Puts a file sent via POST into a configured directory with a randomised filename but preserving the original file extension and returns a link to it.
-Actually serving the file to people is left to apache to figure out.
+Minimalistic file host in a single PHP script.

+`curl`-able like any proper file host and pastebin ought to be.
+i.e. you can upload a file via `curl -F "file=@/path/to/your/file.jpg" https://example.com/`

+Uploaded files get randomised names but keep their extensions.
+That means serving them is easily outsourced to the web server and is not handled by this script.

-There's also a mechanism for removing files over a certain age, which can be invoked by calling the script with a commandline argument.
+There's also a mechanism for removing files over a certain age, which can be invoked by calling the script with a command line argument.

 # Config
 All configuration is done using the global variables at the top of **index.php**.
 Hopefully they're explained well enough in the short comments besides them.